Siobhan

-Siobhán is a female given name of Irish origin.
-The most common anglicisations are Siobhan (identical to the Irish spelling but omitting the Síneadh fada acute accent over the 'a'), Shevaun and Shivaun.
+Siobhán is a female name of Irish origin.
+The most common anglicisations are Siobhan (identical to the Irish spelling but omitting the Síneadh fada acute accent over the 'a'), Shavawn, Shebahn, Shauvan, Shevaun and Shivaun.
 A now uncommon spelling variant is Siubhán.

 It is derived from the Anglo-Norman Jehane and Jehanne (Modern French Jeanne), which were introduced into Ireland by the Anglo-Normans in the Middle Ages.
 The name first appears in the surviving Irish annals in the early fourteenth century.